twilio/voice-quickstart-ios/README.md

 12. [Make client to PSTN call](#bullet12)

 ### <a name="bullet1"></a>1.
 Install the TwilioVoice framework using Cocoapods
-Under the quickstart path, run `pod install` and let the Cocoapods library create the workspace for you.
+Under the quickstart path, run `pod update` and `pod install` and let the Cocoapods library create the workspace for you.
 Also please make sure to use **Cocoapods v1.0 and later**.
 Once Cocoapods finishes installing, open the `SwiftVoiceQuickstart.xcworkspace` and you will find a basic Swift quickstart project and a CallKit quickstart project.

 ### <a name="bullet2"></a>2.
 Create a Voice API key